Pyrokines17/CompMath/README.md

-# Repository for computational mathematics
+# Repository for computational mathematics labs